► 2018 Mercedes GLE SUV

 ► Plus EQ Boost engines & trick tech

-There’s a lot of rounder, smoother surfacing than before, but it still looks like an SUV we’re used to: thick black body cladding and silver partitions in the grille reminiscent of any other GL model.
+In terms of design, it’s a lot of rounder in the flesh, with smoother surfacing than before.
+But it still looks like an SUV we’re used to: thick black body cladding and silver partitions in the grille reminiscent of any other GL model.
 Side steps and (fake) sporty exhausts complete the look further around.

 Mercedes has also promised four-cylinder diesels and a plug-in hybrid version like the outgoing GLE 500e.
 Although unconfirmed, expect the AMG bods in Affalterbach to start fettling with it post-haste.